DeterminateSystems/nix-installer/CONTRIBUTING.md

 * Once you are certain the release is good, `cargo publish` it
   + **Warning:** While you can re-release Github releases, it is not possible to do the same on `crates.io`
 * Create a PR bumping the version up one minor in the `Cargo.toml` and fixture JSON files, adding `-unreleased` at the end (`v0.0.2-unreleased`)

-# Who maintains `nix-installer` and why?

-`nix-installer` is maintained by [Determinate Systems](https://determinate.systems/) in an effort to explore Nix installer ideas.

-Determinate Systems has no plans to monetize or relicense `nix-installer`.
-If your enterprise requires a support contact in order to adopt a tool, please contact Determinate Systems and something can be worked out.